Lutzomyia longipalpis: Physiology

-L. longipalpis possesses the enzyme Trypsin in their midgut, which is responsible for the primary digestion of proteins in females.
+Lutzomyia longipalpis possess the enzyme trypsin in their midgut, which is responsible for the primary digestion of proteins in females.
 Trypsin activity is naturally decreased by 36% to 46% during the first and second days after the second gonadotrophic cycle.
 However, the presence of the Leishmania parasite within the sandfly is associated with even lower levels of activity of the protease enzyme.
-This modulation in Trypsin activity after a sandfly's second blood meal is suspected to produce a conducive physiological environment for Leishmania infections, which is exploited by the parasite.
+This modulation in trypsin activity after a sandfly's second blood meal is suspected to produce a conducive physiological environment for Leishmania infections, which is exploited by the parasite.
 Transmission and development of the disease are consequently dependent upon the sandfly's access to multiple blood meals.
 Dogs that have been treated with the LJM17 salivary protein from L. longipalpis presented a more powerful cellular immune response in response to infection.
 Higher levels of proinflammatory cytokines and chemokines were detected with a specific increase in the production of IFN-γ and IL-10, indicating a stronger and longer-lasting immune response to the disease antigen.
 The strong immune reaction in response to exposure to the salivary protein indicates the protein's potential use in the field as a treatment to vaccinate dogs who then become immune to the disease.

 Midgut

 The acidity of the sandfly midgut is maintained at a stable homeostatic pH level of ~6, even in the presence of strong buffer solutions.
-However, the proper digestion of blood requires an alkaline pH of 8.15 in the abdominal midgut for proteases like Trypsin to function properly.
+However, the proper digestion of blood requires an alkaline pH of 8.15 in the abdominal midgut for proteases like trypsin to function properly.
 Lutzomyia longipalpis females contain the ability to abruptly alter their physiology by switching the internal environment of the abdominal midgut from acidic to alkaline.
 The presence of undigested proteins serves as the acting stimulus to drive female sand flies to undergo a shift in abdominal midgut pH.
 Even though the pH of the abdominal midgut is alkaline, carbohydrate digestion is able to function efficiently due to the maintenance of the acidic pH of the thoracic midgut.